Ed Piskor: Allegations and death

 In March 2024, cartoonist Molly Dwyer accused Piskor of engaging in inappropriate communication with her via social media in 2020 while she was 17 years old.
 A second cartoonist named Molly Wright accused him of offering to trade an industry contact for a sexual favor in the past.
-Piskor deleted both his and the Cartoonist Kayfabe X accounts.
+After the allegations were made, Piskor deleted both his and the Cartoonist Kayfabe X accounts.
 He also briefly deleted the Cartoonist Kayfabe YouTube channel before restoring it with comments removed.
-The accusations led to the indefinite postponement of an exhibition featuring Piskor's art that had been scheduled to run from April 6, 2024, to August 2024.
+The accusations led to the indefinite postponement of an exhibition featuring Piskor's art that had been scheduled to run from April to August 2024.
 On that same day, a reporter for WTAE-TV news reporting on the show's cancellation visited the homes of both Piskor and his parents.
 The news report that aired neglected to blur out the house numbers on either home.
 On March 30, Piskor's Cartoonist Kayfabe co-host, Jim Rugg, announced that he had decided to end his professional relationship with Piskor as a result of the allegations.

 Piskor died on April 1, 2024, in Munhall, Pennsylvania, at the age of 41.
 The announcement of his death came several hours after he posted a note online, insinuating his intention to kill himself.
 In writing about the prior week, Piskor referred to the accusations, the cancellation of his art show, the loss of a $75,000 deal, Rugg's professional separation, and the news reporter showing up at his and his parents homes and broadcasting their addresses as being "too much".
 He directly addressed Dwyer and those he felt had been waiting for this to happen.
 In response to his accusers, he stated that the chats with Dwyer had been out of friendship and that the two times he had engaged in sexual intercourse with Wright were consensual and initiated by her.
-Toward the end of his note, he addressed the people who he felt had pre-judged him and spread gossip on the internet by stating, "I was murdered by Internet bullies."
+Toward the end of his note, he addressed the people who he felt had pre-judged him and spread gossip on the internet by stating, "I was murdered by Internet bullies.
+Massive amounts of them.
+Some of you out there absolutely contributed to my death as you were entertaining yourself with gossip.
+I wasn’t AI.
+I was a real human being.
+You chipped little bits of my self esteem away all week until I was vaporized."

 In June 2024, Heroes Convention featured a memorial panel for Piskor, including Rugg, Piskor's sisters, Michel Fiffe, Jim Mahfood, and Chris Pitzker.
 The inaugural Eddie P. Comic Con was announced for the following August.